joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 18. ![Synology Login](/uploads/microsoftazureapplicationproxyloginscreen.png "Synology Login")

 _Note: Because the Synology web interface was running on port: 5000, I had to go back and add the port to the internal URL, as the Application Proxy was attempting to route to the incorrect port._
+_Note: You may also notice that Microsoft has supplied an *.msappproxy.net certificate, even if your backend service doesn't have one.._

 ### Setup Password-based Single-Sign on